yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 	"./off1fix.png"
 	>}}

-The change also addresses an issue with the erroneous rendering of water in the game `Super Mario Sunshine` with automatic anisotropy on Lavapipe (mesa, Linux), although the error still occurs at other anisotropy values.
+The change also addresses an issue with the buggy water rendering in `Super Mario Sunshine` with automatic anisotropy on Lavapipe (mesa, Linux), although the error still occurs at other anisotropy values.

 {{< single-title-imgs-compare
 	"Kind of makes it look even older (Super Mario Sunshine)"